richardsondev/AggregateConfigBuildTask/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/richardsondev/AggregateConfigBuildTask/blob/main/LICENSE) file for details.

+## Third-Party Libraries

+This tool makes use of [YamlDotNet](https://github.com/aaubry/YamlDotNet) for YAML serialization and deserialization.
+YamlDotNet is licensed under the MIT License.
+For more details, please refer to the [YamlDotNet License](https://github.com/aaubry/YamlDotNet/blob/master/LICENSE.txt).

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests on [GitHub](https://github.com/richardsondev/AggregateConfigBuildTask).